 A puppy is still a dog

-Once a puppy has been weaned in the wild, he or she will become just another member of the pack.
-He or she will eat exactly the same food as the other members of its family for the remainder of its life.
+Once a puppy has been weaned in the wild, it will become just another member of the pack.
+It will eat exactly the same food as the other members of its family for the remainder of its life.
 In other words, like the rest of its pack, it will eat whatever food is available.
-Very often in the case of a puppy, this will likely be whatever food he or she can scavenge or whatever morsels the older dogs choose to leave it from a prey animal.
+Very often in the case of a puppy, this will likely be whatever food it can scavenge or whatever morsels the older dogs choose to leave it from a prey animal.

 What a puppy in the wild does not do is seek out food specially formulated for juvenile dogs.
-It eats whatever food is available to it as do the more senior members of its community.
+It’s not that lucky.
+It has to eat whatever food is available to it as do the more senior members of its community.
 Young and old, they all eat the same food!

 When a puppy is growing and developing, it will need more nutrients than when it’s fully grown.
+More nutrients than at any other time of its life.
 It’s said that a growing puppy needs about twice the protein and more than twice the number of calories of its adult counterparts.